charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 /var/www/html/css/first-style.css
 ```

-The files can be empty.
+I have given you the code to place in some of these files.
+In some cases, these files can be empty.
 The user will probably never know, but errors will occur if these files do not exist.
 My code attempts to load these files and if they are not available, an error will occur.
 I will look for those errors.

 - **elven-help.js**: Custom JavaScript which I will give you.
 (There is some example code in **Tables** section below.)
 - **style.css**: Put most of your css in here.
 Loaded after bootstrap is loaded.
 - **first-style.css**: This file is loaded before the bootstrap styles, so things in here may be over ridden by bootstrap.
+This file is usually not used.

 Also make sure **googlecode.css** is in place.

 ## Turn it in

-Make sure the markdown for your completed site in your repository in the folder called **AllTest**.
+Make sure the markdown for your completed site is in your repository in the folder called **AllTest**.

-Put the HTML for your completed site in your repository in a folder called **Week07-HTML**.
+Put the HTML for your completed site in your repository in a folder called **Midterm-HTML**.
 There are numerous ways to get the HTML from your web site to your repository.
 One might be to issue a command similar to this:

 ```
-cp -r /var/www/html ~/Git/prog270-lastname-2016/Week07-HTML
+cp -r /var/www/html ~/Git/prog270-lastname-2016/Midterm-HTML
 ```

 When you turn in the assignment, go to the text page and provide a link to the home page of your running web site.
 What I'm looking for is a clickable URL leading to your website running on AWS through an elastic ip.